crolllab/crolllab_v3/index.md

 ---  |---
+5 Nov 2025 | A very warm welcome to Melanie, Benjamin, Raissa and Joris!
+Very excited to have you with us.
+1 Oct 2025 | We recently published papers in Microbiome, Nature Comms, PLOS Biology, Trends in Microbiology & more.
+Congrats to all authors!
+Check out [our publications](https://pathogen-genomics.org/publications/)
 5 May 2025 | Sarai started her BRIDGE postdoc in our lab today.
 Welcome back!
 1 May 2025 | Big congrats to Anouk van Westerhoven from Wagening University for defending her PhD thesis today!
 2 April 2025 | Also Sarai obtained her PhD!
 Big congrats!!
 Check out [our blog](/blog/)